-- All Information Security and/or Privacy events, suspected weaknesses and data protection breaches are to be reported to the Security officers and in case of possible implications for patients also to the Medical Director.
-All Information Security and/or Privacy events shall be investigated to establish their cause and impacts with a view to avoiding similar events. - The data controllers, if other than TMC, should be informed, if any data breaches or incidents create a risk for their data subjects. - TMC, in the role of Data Controller, should ensure the data subjects are informed in case of data breaches that create a risk for them.
+- All Information Security and/or Privacy events, suspected weaknesses and data protection breaches are to be reported to the Security officers (through Security Incident All Items) and in case of possible implications for patients also to the Medical Director.
+All Information Security and/or Privacy events shall be investigated to establish their cause and impacts with a view to avoiding similar events. - The data controllers, if other than TMC, should be informed, if any data breaches or incidents create a risk for their data subjects.

-- TMC, in the role of Data Processor, should ensure the clients are informed in case of data breaches related to their data. - This is documented in SOP-TMC-034 Data Protection Breaches process - The process includes how to register the incidents, how to review them and the way to communicate them to data subjects, data controllers and others. - TMC may face significant fines for a data breach or for failing to adhere to the General Data Protection Regulations. - Employees should be aware they can be criminally liable if they knowingly or recklessly disclose personal data.
+- TMC, in the role of Data Controller, must report data breaches to the relevant data protection authorities within 72 hours if the breach is likely to result in risk to the rights and freedom of natural person in case of high risk for the data subjects.
+Moreover, TMC should ensure the data subjects are informed in case of data breaches that create a risk for them. - If a data breach is determined as "high" or "critical", it needs to be reported to the TMC Board and the Data Protection Officer. - TMC, in the role of Data Processor, should ensure the clients are informed in case of data breaches related to their data. - This is documented in SOP-TMC-034 Data Protection Breaches process - The process includes how to register the incidents, how to review them and the way to communicate them to data subjects, data controllers and others. - TMC may face significant fines for a data breach or for failing to adhere to the General Data Protection Regulations. - Employees should be aware they can be criminally liable if they knowingly or recklessly disclose personal data.
 Serious breaches of this Policy may be treated as a disciplinary offence.

-SOP-TMC-034 Data Protection Breaches process SOP-TMC-038 Unilabs - Global Data Breach Notification procedure
+SOP-TMC-034 Data Protection Breaches process SOP-TMC-038 Unilabs Global Data Breach Notification procedure stributing Diagnostic Competenc

-1.8 Classification of Sensitive Information.
+8.21 Classification of Sensitive Information.

-- A consistent system for the classification of information enables common assurances in information partnerships, consistency in handling and retention practice when information is shared with other bodies. - TMC shall implement appropriate information classification controls, based upon the results of formal risk assessment. - The classification is described in POL-TMC-007 TMC Documentation Convention Policy and guidelines and
+- A consistent system for the classification of information enables common assurances in information partnerships, consistency in handling and retention practice when information is shared with other bodies. - TMC shall implement appropriate information classification controls, based upon the results of formal risk assessment. - The classification is described in POL-TMC-007 TMC Documentation Convention Policy and guidelines and SOP-TMC-052 Unilabs Group Information Classification and Handling Procedure

-1.9 Reporting
+8.22 Reporting

-The TMC Security and Quality Board shall keep the CEO and the Management Team Board informed of the Information Security and Privacy status of the organisation by means of regular reports and presentations.
+The TMC Security and Quality Board shall keep the CEO and the SLT informed of the Information Security and Privacy status of the organisation by means of regular reports and presentations.
 SOP-TMC-006 Data analysis

-1.10 Data on paper
+8.23 Data on paper

 - Where data is stored on paper, it should be safely stored in a secure place where unauthorised personnel cannot see it.
-In particular; - - When not required, files or other paper based personal data should be kept in a locked drawer or filing cabinet. - Employees should make sure papers are not left where unauthorised people could see them (e.g. on a printer). - Documents should be confidentially shredded and disposed of securely when no longer required. - These responsibilities also apply to data that is usually stored electronically but has been printed out for some reason.
+In particular; - - When not required, files or other paper based personal data should be kept in a locked drawer or filing cabinet. - Employees should make sure papers are not left where unauthorised people could see them (e.g. on a printer). - Documents should be confidentially shredded and disposed of securely when no longer required.

+These responsibilities also apply to data that is usually stored electronically but has been printed out for some reason.

-1.11 Security Control of Assets
+8.24 Security Control of Assets